We live in a sunburnt country where hot days and heatwaves can stress our bodies. Here's how to stay cool and hydrated.

 This is an itchy, painful rash commonly called 'prickly heat'.
 It is caused by excessive sweating during hot, humid weather, and particularly affects young children.

-Symptoms: A cluster of red pimples or small blisters, particularly on the neck or upper chest, or in creases in the groin, elbow and under the breasts.
+Symptoms: A cluster of red pimples or small blisters, particularly on the neck or upper chest, or in creases in the groin, elbow and under fat folds or the breasts.

 This occurs when the body doesn't have enough water and other fluids to carry out its normal functions.

 What to do: Drink plenty of water or diluted fruit juice and avoid tea, coffee and alcohol.
-Move to somewhere cool (preferably air-conditioned), and if possible use a spray bottle filled with water to cool you down.
+Move to somewhere cool (preferably air-conditioned), and, if possible, use a spray bottle filled with water to cool you down.
 If you have one, drink an oral rehydration solution such as hydrolyte.
-If you start to feel unwell, call your doctor, the nearest hospital emergency department or healthdirect on 1800 022 222.
+If you start to feel unwell, call your doctor, the nearest hospital emergency department or healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).

 These usually affect people who sweat a lot during strenuous activity, causing the body to lose salt and water.
 This can lead to heat cramps.